 If you are an affiliate marketer and use WordPress for your websites, you would know there are a lot of themes and plugins in the marketplace to choose from.
-There would be some you can't live without, some decent and some total junk which you won't install as a last resort.
+There would be some you can’t live without, some decent, and some total junk that you won’t install as a last resort.

-Site Swift is a WordPress-based plugin which claims to generate money making authority websites in no time.
-The product creator, Andrew Naser goes on to say you don't need to run any ads, no need to wait to get paid and that his method is 100% risk-free.
+Site Swift is a WordPress-based plugin that claims to generate money-making authority websites in no time.
+The product creator, Andrew Naser goes on to say you don’t need to run any ads, no need to wait to get paid and that his method is 100% risk-free.

 He’s a software engineer with a decade of experience in programming and claims to be a veteran in the space.
 In his words, his software can achieve the following with ease:

 - Bombard your affiliate links with free traffic

 - Rank with some magical ‘quick rank technology’ – no waiting times for receiving commissions

 - Create the content on your behalf in minutes

 - Create an authority site that will create content on its ‘own.’